mlcommons/algorithmic-efficiency/experiments/README.md

 ### 5. (Optional) Combine CSVs if necessary

-By default, one `metrics.csv` is produced per training run, ie. a `metrics.csv` has data partaining to one hyperparameter tuning trail.
-In our example above we choose to run 2 tuning trails, but the default for an MNIST workload is 20 tuning trails.
+By default, one `metrics.csv` is produced per training run, ie. a `metrics.csv` has data partaining to one hyperparameter tuning trial.
+In our example above we choose to run 2 tuning trials, but the default for an MNIST workload is 20 tuning trials.
 Combining all the `metrics.csv` files across hyperparameter tuning trials is left to users, but a convienence function called `concatenate_csvs()` is provided and demonstrated below.
 The data format of `metrics.csv` is designed to be safe to arbitrarily join CSVs without attribute name conflicts across hyperparameter tuning trials or even workloads.
 It is not done automatically for you because we do not want to create data duplication if there is no need.

 You can join all files named `metrics.csv` in a given folder recursively with this bash command: